 Each presentation, taking place the second Saturday of each month, includes a participatory art activity facilitated by teaching artists, so children not only experience other’s stories, but also reflect on what they see and hear, and create and share their own stories.

-Story Hour, a more intimate storytelling presentation, takes place every Thursday and Friday afternoon at 3:30pm, and features a solo performer with roots in the community.
+Story Hour, a more intimate storytelling presentation, takes place every Thursday and Friday at 3:30pm, and Saturdays and Sundays at 1:00pm.
+Each session features a solo performer with roots in the community.
 Performers have included Laura Bowman, Flor Bromley, Daniel Carlton, Alison Cox, Kelley Kelley, and Carletta Joy Walker.

 Visit our Calendar >